tumult/hype-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.9.14 =
+* Ensure upload from only appears on the Hype Animations dashboard page.

 = 1.9.13 =
 * File Upload Allowlist now parsed in memory.
 Better wp_nonce security via recommendations from Patchstack.